Deploy Seafile behind NAT

 Setup Port Forwarding Rules

 Seafile server is composed of several components.
-You need to configure port forward for all the components listed below.
+If you deployed Seafile behind Apache/Nginx you need to configure port forward for all the components listed below.

 - If you're not using the default ports, you should adjust the table accroding to your own customiztion.